Facebook Tips & Strategies

 • From Your Facebook Page: When you're on your business's Facebook Page, look for "Meta Business Suite" in the left-hand management menu.
 Clicking this will take you directly to the dashboard for that Page.

-• From the Instagram App: In your Instagram Business profile, tap "Edit Profile" and you may see a link to access tools within Meta Business Suite.
+• From the Instagram App: In your Instagram Business profile, tap "Edit Profile," and you may see a link to access tools within Meta Business Suite.

 Quick Tip: For Business Suite to work properly, make sure your Facebook Page and Instagram Business account are connected.
-You can check this connection in the "Settings" of the Business Suite dashboard.
+You can check this in the "Settings" of the Business Suite dashboard.

 Step 2: Navigating to the Content Planner